RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 This copied directory will be available as */opt/otobo/var/tmp/copied_otrs* within the container.

-Optional step: Streamlined migration of the database
+Optional Step: Streamlined migration of the database
 ----------------------------------------------------

 In the general migration strategy, all data in the database tables is copied row by row from the OTRS database